Skip to content

 • Getting Started: This part, with a short introduction, installation instructions and other information to get you started.

-• Modelling Language Implementation: Guidance in implementation of the model structure/modelling language in ADOxx, assuming that the conceptual work has already concluded.
-This part focuses on how to define the class hierarchy, relation classes, graphical notation and syntax in ADOxx
+• Modelling Language Implementation: Guidance for implementation of a modelling language using the ADOxx platform, assuming that the conceptual work has already concluded.
+This part focuses on how to define the class hierarchy, relation classes, graphical notation etc.

 • Mechanisms and Algorithms Implementation: This section focuses on the implementation of functionality in ADOxx on 4 different levels: a) Application of Core Platform Functionality, b) Configuration of Platform Functionality, c) External Coupling of Individual Functionality, and d) Add-on Implementation.